warpstreamlabs/bento/website/docs/configuration/unit_testing.md

      internal/config/test/docs.md
 -->

-The Benthos service offers a command `benthos test` for running unit tests on sections of a configuration file.
+The Bento service offers a command `bento test` for running unit tests on sections of a configuration file.
 This makes it easy to protect your config files from regressions over time.

 ## Contents